visit/citybreak-online-doc/_includes/template.md

 <script data-cb-template-trackerscript type="text/plain" class="optanon-category-C0002">
 </script>

-> This will cause tracking scripts execution to be handed over to the control of your cookie consent solution, using script-tag rewriting:
+> This will cause tracking scripts to be rendered as below and execution to be handed over to the control of your cookie consent solution, using script-tag rewriting:

 <script type="text/plain" class="optanon-category-C0002">
 code